Beth Sholom Synagogue (Elkins Park, Pennsylvania): Lower levels

 The first floor of the synagogue contains the Sisterhood Sanctuary.
 When the synagogue was completed, the Sisterhood Sanctuary contained either 250 or 268 seats.
 The Sisterhood Sanctuary has a rhombus shape, with copper-toned leather seats on a sloped floor, facing the sanctuary's bimah.
 The bimah itself has aluminum panels and sits beneath a suspended ner tamid or sanctuary lamp.
 There is also a coved ceiling with recessed lamps, as well as triangular lamps throughout the rest of the ceiling.
 The chapel was planned with a smaller ark that could fit up to a half-dozen Torahs.
 All of the furniture in the Sisterhood Sanctuary was designed by Wright.
 The Sisterhood Sanctuary lacks windows and is surrounded entirely by concrete walls, which support the main sanctuary above.

 The Robin Lounge is to the north of the Sisterhood Sanctuary, accessed by stairs from the Cohen Foyer, while the Presidents' Lounge to the south is nearly identical and is also reached by stairs from the Cohen Foyer.
 Both lounges have fireplaces in their corners, as well as floors made of red linoleum; the Presidents' Lounge also connects with a storage space, which was originally a kitchen.
 Under the first floor is a cellar with mechanical equipment, which is located 25 ft below street level.

 Uses

 Staff and notable members

 As of 2025, Beth Sholom Synagogue's senior rabbi is David Glanzberg-Krainin, who has served in this capacity since 2004.
 Its senior cantor since 2020 has been Jacob Agar.
 Danielle Otero is the synagogue's executive director, having held this position since 2023.
-In addition, Aaron Landes serves as rabbi emeritus; David F. Tilman is hazzan emeritus; Harvey Friedrich is executive director emeritus; and Yaacov B. Lieberman is ritual director emeritus.
+In addition, David F. Tilman is hazzan emeritus; Harvey Friedrich is executive director emeritus; and Yaacov B. Lieberman is ritual director emeritus.
 Since its founding, Beth Sholom has had the following senior rabbis: